scholokov/qax-portal-2/Meeting notes/Meeting notes 05.10.22.md

 ## Desisions:

-For MVP Registration and Authorization we need only Registrarion form
+For MVP Registration and Authorization we need only Registrarion form - Task https://github.com/scholokov/qax-portal-2/issues/111

 ## Still not resolved tasks: